skx/cpmulator/README.md

 # cpmulator - A CP/M emulator written in golang

 This repository contains a CP/M emulator, with integrated CCP ("Console Command Processor", i.e. shell), which is designed to run CP/M binaries.
-The project was initially created to run [a text-based adventure game](https://github.com/skx/lighthouse-of-doom/), which I wrote a few years ago, to amuse my child.
-(That was written in Z80 assembly language targeting CP/M, later I ported to the ZX Spectrum.)
+The project was initially created to run [a text-based adventure game](https://github.com/skx/lighthouse-of-doom/) which I wrote a few years ago.
+(That game was written in Z80 assembly language targeting CP/M, later it was ported to the ZX Spectrum.)

 Over time this project has become more complete, and I've now implemented enough functionity to run many of the well-known CP/M programs: